A cosmologically consistent millicharged dark matter solution to the EDGES anomaly of possible string theory origin: Model details

 \section{Model details}

-In the standard model the neutral gauge boson sector comprises of the hypercharge gauge boson $B^\mu$ and the component $A^\mu_{a=3}$ of the $SU(2)_L$ gauge field $A^\mu_a$ ($a=$ 1$-$3) which leads to a $2\times 2$ mass square matrix after spontaneous breaking which contains one massless mode, the photon, and a massive mode, the $Z$-boson.
-Inclusion of the Stueckelberg gauge field $C_\mu$, enlarges the $2\times 2$ mass square matrix of the neutral gauge boson sector of the standard model to a $3\times 3$ mass square matrix in the Stueckelberg extended model.
+As discussed in section~\ref{sec:model}, in the Standard Model the neutral gauge boson sector comprises of the hypercharge gauge boson $B^\mu$ and the component $A^\mu_{3}$ of the $SU(2)_L$ gauge field $A^\mu_a$ ($a=$ 1$-$3) which leads to a $2\times 2$ mass square matrix after spontaneous breaking which contains one massless mode, the photon, and a massive mode, the $Z$-boson.
+Inclusion of the Stueckelberg gauge field $C_\mu$, enlarges the $2\times 2$ mass square matrix of the neutral gauge boson sector of the Standard Model to a $3\times 3$ mass square matrix in the Stueckelberg extended model.
 Including the kinetic mixing of the $U(1)_X$ and $U(1)_Y$ and after the transformation to diagonalize the kinetic and mass matrices one has the mass eigenstates which are $Z_\mu, A_\mu^{\gamma'}, A_\mu^\gamma$ which are the $Z$-boson, the dark photon $\gamma'$ and the photon $\gamma$.
-Their couplings with the visible sector matter are given by~\cite{Feldman:2007wj}
+The couplings of $Z_\mu$ and $A_\mu^{\gamma}$ to the dark fermion were given in Eq.~(\ref{milli-hid1})$-$Eq.~(\ref{milli-hid2}) under the approximation $\epsilon<<1, \delta <<1$.
+Here we display the full form of the couplings that enter in $\mathcal{L}_{\rm hid} ^{\rm m}$ and $\mathcal{L}_{D} ^{\gamma'}$.
+Thus the full forms of the couplings $\epsilon_{Z}^D , \epsilon_{\gamma}^D$ and $g^D_{\gamma'}$ are given by